“Psychology Works” Fact Sheet: End Of Life

 These problems are important to recognize and treat, as they are very distressing.
 They also make it more difficult to manage physical symptoms and to face the wide range of concerns involved in preparing for the end of life.

-Quality health care at the end of life
+Quality Health Care at the End of Life

 They want to take part in treatment decisions to maintain a sense of control and to be treated as a ‘whole person’ by professionals.
 Most people want truthful information, given in a way that is respectful of their hopes and fears.

-They also want to be prepared for their own death, having achieved a sense of completion in their lives.
 They want their families to have a decreased burden of care.
 Wherever possible, they would like to resolve any conflicts and be able to say goodbye, hoping that their families and other significant relationships will be okay.

-How can psychologists help?
+How can Psychologists Help?

 The care of people with serious incurable illness is complex.
 It often requires contributions from several different kinds of health professionals working together in a team, each bringing special skills.
 Psychologists can be involved in the following ways:

-Stress Management: Different types of relaxation therapies may help people calm down, sleep better, and separate themselves from the stress of physical symptoms.
+Different types of relaxation therapies may help people calm down, sleep better, and separate themselves from the stress of physical symptoms.

-Counselling Support: Counselling can provide people with a non-judgmental, confidential relationship.
+Counselling can provide people with a non-judgmental, confidential relationship.
 They can speak openly about any personal issues that may be troubling them.
 These may include fear, anger, and guilt, as well as distress around changes in appearance or function, or concerns about family members.

-Family Therapy: Families handle stress in different ways.
+Families handle stress in different ways.
 For some, there may be a history of conflict.
 Others may have a general style of avoiding the expression of deep emotion.
 Within a family, members may not all come to a place of acceptance of a person’s illness at the same time.
-Family therapy could help all members face their challenges together by opening up genuine communication.
+Family therapy could help all members face their challenges together by opening genuine communication.

-Psychotherapy: Different types of psychotherapy can be helpful for people with incurable illness.
+Different types of psychotherapy can be helpful for people with incurable illness.

 Supportive-expressive psychotherapy encourages people to express and explore their deep-seated worries and concerns.
-It helps them identify personal ways of dealing with illness, and acknowledges efforts to live meaningfully in the time remaining.
+It helps them identify personal ways of dealing with illness and acknowledges efforts to live meaningfully in the time remaining.
 This is often done in a support-group format with other people with incurable illness.

 Cognitive-behavioural psychotherapy helps people to be realistic in their judgement of situations.
 It challenges them to think differently when their negative thoughts start to become a major cause of distress.
 It also encourages people to stay engaged in pleasurable activities as long as they are able.
 Achieving small goals can contribute to an ongoing sense of fulfillment.